 - Special rules will apply in hybrid situations.
 Hybrid situations are circumstances where an entity is not disregarded in one jurisdiction but is disregarded in another.

-- Recently enacted final regulations (TD 9796) that treat domestic disregarded entities wholly owned, directly or indirectly, by foreign persons as domestic corporations solely for purposes of making them subject to the reporting requirements under Internal Revenue Code, Section 6038A that apply to 25% foreign-owned domestic corporations.
+- Final regulations (TD 9796) that treat domestic disregarded entities wholly owned, directly or indirectly, by foreign persons as domestic corporations solely for purposes of making them subject to the reporting requirements under Internal Revenue Code, Section 6038A that apply to 25% foreign-owned domestic corporations.

 Contact the Tax Lawyers at